michalAndrzejewski/starwars/readme.md

 - Deleting a file in the system should automatically remove the csv file from the place where file is stored - using signals;
+- Additional tests should be added for functions in operations.py
 - Warning 'DateTimeField Metadata.download_date received a naive datetime
 - (2023-01-30 19:32:37.361895) while time zone support is active.'
 should be resolved;